dgaydukov/cert-spring5/files/spring5.md

 }
 ```

-You can use `@ContextConfiguration(locations="classpath:config.xml" ,classes=Config.class)` and pass either list of xml configs or java configs.
+You can use `@ContextConfiguration(locations={"classpath:config.xml"}, classes={Config.class})` and pass either list of xml configs or java configs.
-To get access to shared context you can also extend your class from abstract `AbstractJUnit4SpringContextTests` or directly implement `ApplicationContextAware`.
+To get access to shared context you can also extend your class from abstract `AbstractJUnit4SpringContextTests` (which implements `AbstractJUnit4SpringContextTests`) or directly implement this interface to get context injected.
-This annotation is `@Inherited`, so you can create base test config class and extend all other classes from it to use same context.
+`@ContextConfiguration` is `@Inherited`, so you can create base test config class and extend all other classes from it to use same context.
 If you don't specify any data to this annotation, it will load inner classes marked with `@Configuration`
 If you use this annotation across multiple test, spring will automatically cache context, when you use the same `locations`.
 This will enable to speed up your tests.
-If you want to have separate contexts for different tests you should use.
+If you want to have separate contexts for different tests you should use `@ContextHierarchy`.
 Order of configuration is important, if A depends on B, then B should go first.
 ```java
 @ContextHierarchy({
     @ContextConfiguration("/parent-config.xml"),